-For a comprehensive overview of all exams on the programme, reference is made to the institution-specific part of the curriculum.
+For a comprehensive overview of all exams on the programme, reference is made to the institutionspecific part of the curriculum.
 Please note that exams in the national programme elements described in this curriculum can be combined with exams held in programme elements laid down in the institution-specific part of the curriculum.

-&lt;sup>1The first-semester exam, which equates to 30 ECTS points, is held after the first semester.
+1 The first-semester exam, which equates to 30 ECTS points, is held after the first semester.
 The second-semester exam, which equates to 30 ECTS points, is held after the second semester.